mdn/curriculum/curriculum/1-core/2-styling.md

   - You can have multiple classes per element, and these can be used to layer on styles as required.

-  - IDs and classes should be used sparingly when it makes sense for getting the selections you want, but you shouldn’t use them for everything — keep your HTML as clean and uncluttered as possible.
+  - IDs and classes should be used sparingly when it makes sense for getting the selections you want, but you shouldn't use them for everything — keep your HTML as clean and uncluttered as possible.

 - Selector lists